 Let’s talk about the products above; some affiliate links are below.

-I used Tear Away stabilizer which is a type of stabilizer easy to tear away when your machine has finished your embroidery design.
+I used the Tear-Away stabilizer which is a type of stabilizer easy to tear away when your machine has finished your embroidery design.
 It comes in light, medium or heavyweight versions, suitable for all kinds of projects.
 Instructions on how to use it are usually included with the material.

 The felt sheets I used are felt sheets 9″ x 12″ – nonwoven material, soft, densely made from 100% recycled plastic bottles!
 Felt sheets can have different thicknesses and I used thicker ones for these projects.